How to Master Search Engine Optimization (SEO): Choose Your Keywords Wisely

 By creating content that’s valuable to readers you’re investing in your own relevance and authority.

-Yes, SEO abuse and search engine manipulation is a real thing.
-Too many people tried packing blog posts with keywords to earn better rankings and we ended up with crappy stuff like this: “10 Ways SEO is Possible if You Do SEO the Right Way by the Right SEO Standards.”
+SEO abuse and search engine manipulation are mostly things of the past.
+Years ago, too many people tried packing blog posts with keywords to earn better rankings and we ended up with crappy stuff like this: “10 Ways SEO is Possible if You Do SEO the Right Way by the Right SEO Standards.”
+As a result, Google updated (and continues to update) its algorithm to make sure that sites with low-quality or duplicate content, shabby backlinks and keyword spam are penalized rather than promoted in search.

 If you skimmed this post…